dotnet/docs/docs/standard/linq/retrieve-single-attribute.md

 ---
-title: "How to retrieve a single attribute - LINQ to XML"
+title: How to retrieve a single attribute - LINQ to XML
 description: Retrieve a single attribute of an element, given the attribute name. ms.date: 07/20/2015
 dev_langs: